beccasaurus/Requestor/README.markdown

     // this will POST to / with Foo=Bar&Hi=There as POST data Post("/", new { Foo = "Bar", Hi = "There" });

+You can post a simple string too:

+    // this will POST to / with "I might be some JSON or XML" as POST data Post("/", "I might be some JSON or XML");

 If you want to use query strings too, you can *explicitly* pass a group of query strings:

     // this will POST to /?query=string with Foo=Bar&Hi=There as POST data